Non-Abelian and Type-A Conformal Anomalies from Euler Descent: The 4d non-Abelian conformal anomaly from Euler descent

-normalized so that $\delta_\sigma\Gamma=2a$ on $S^4$ for $\sigma=1$.
-We thus reproduced the familiar expression for the type-A conformal anomaly up to local terms, as a special case of our general result \eqref{eq:4dan}.
-The latter was obtained via SZ descent from the 6d Euler invariant polynomial for $SO(5,1)$.
+The expression \eqref{eq:4dan} is the general result for the 4d non-Abelian conformal anomaly.
 Since $SO(5,1)$ is isomorphic to $SU^*(4)$, the non-compact form of $SU(4)$, we could have derived the same anomaly by descending from the 3rd Chern character of the latter\footnote{We thank Adam Schwimmer for his question regarding the potential equivalent formulation of our $SO(5,1)$ anomaly in terms of $SU^*(4)$.}.
 This route, and its equivalence to the present derivation, is shown in Appendix~\ref{app:SU4}.
+Finally, we can relate \eqref{eq:4dan} to an expression made only out of the Lorentz connection $w^{ab}$ using CS transgression,

+where $A_w$ is $A$ with all components but $w^{ab}$ set to zero.
+The local counterterm $B_4$ is given by \cite{Nakahara:2003nw}